Skip to content

 /pour — Multi-Entry Synthesis

 Performs multi-pass retrieval and synthesizes findings into a structured narrative with inline citations, contradiction flags, and knowledge gap analysis.
+Optionally augments retrieval with 1-hop graph expansion via --graph.

 Usage